 Public servant and lawmaker Franklin M. Drilon has been serving Filipinos and the country since 1986.
 He attended the UP High School in Iloilo and was conferred a Doctor of Laws, honoris causa, by one of the region’s finest universities, the Central Philippine University in Iloilo.

-Know more about these schools and their programs through Edukasyon.ph’s extensive database and filter according to your location, budget, and other preferences.Your first step to becoming one of your future university’s esteemed alumni starts from this crucial search.
+Know more about universities and their programs through Edukasyon.ph’s extensive database and filter according to your location, budget, and other preferences.Your first step to becoming one of your future university’s esteemed alumni starts from this crucial search.